Latest Entries

 Ethnography of the University / Ethnography of the University: Focus on Time 2019 / Undergraduate Ethnography

-This final paper was part of the coursework for the Ethnographic Practicum courses ANT473 and ANT6200, “Ethnography of the University 2019: Focus on Time” Introduction This ethnographic project began with the idea of a race between institutions.
-Securing a position at the top of the annual national and international university ranking scales is a high … Continue reading
+This final paper was part of the coursework for the Ethnographic Practicum courses ANT473 and ANT6200, “Ethnography of the University 2019: Focus on Time” Between 1992 and 1996 I was providing social-educational sessions on weekends to men who were dealing with drug and alcohol dependence.
+These men were mandated by the courts to attend the … Continue reading